Oliver Bell

 Oliver Bell (born May 13, 2004) is an American actor.
 He began his professional acting career at the age of eight.
 He is best known for his role as Little John/the Devil on the WGN America series Salem, and Little Boy in the HBO sci-fi series Westworld.

 Personal life

 Bell was born in Florida, United States.
 He is of a Scottish/English descent.

-Oliver is the son of champion British race car driver Justin Bell and the grandson of five time LeMans winning sports car driver Derek Bell.
+Oliver is the son of champion British race car driver Justin Bell and the grandson of five time Le Mans winning sports car driver Derek Bell.

 Career

 Bell played the role of 'Young Richard' in the movie Some Kind of Beautiful.
 He also appeared as a main role in the show Salem, playing the role of 'Little Jon'.
 In 2016 he played the role of 'Little Boy' in the HBO series Westworld.